instantOS/instantos.github.io/about.md

 ## suckless

-instantOS is not a suckless distro. instantWM, intantLOCK and instantMENU started out as suckless forks, but contain less than 40% original suckless code and go into different directions.
+instantOS is not a suckless distro. instantWM, instantLOCK and instantMENU started out as suckless forks, but contain less than 40% original suckless code and go into different directions.
 For instance, programs that are under 40kb should not put storage at such a